MicrosoftDocs/power-platform/power-virtual-agents/configure-bot-greeting.md

 ## Change the bot's default greeting

 The code in the *index.html* file causes a topic to be called automatically when the bot is loaded.
-By default, it calls the sytem greeting topic.
+By default, it calls the system greeting topic.
 You can also create a new topic and point the code to call that topic instead.